aniekan12/react-native-ortho/README.md

 ## Licensing

-This project is licensed under MIT license.
+This project is licensed under  BSD-3-Clause License license.